contensis/docs-delivery-dotnet/key-concepts/taxonomy.md

 *language*
 > Type: `string`
-> The specified localisation for the taxonomy.
+> The specified localization for the taxonomy.

 *childDepth*
 > Type: `int`